oldsj/devops-challenges/README.md

 Each challenge will have a `test.bats` file that will test your solution with [bats](https://github.com/bats-core/bats-core) and provide feedback on if you met the challenge requirements or not.

 Write infrastructure code and run tests until they pass.

+### :pencil: Prerequisite Knowledge

+Each challenge will have its own difficulty level and will describe prerequisite knowledge for that specific challenge in more detail in the challenge's README.md.

+All challanges assume a basic level familiarity with the following tools

+- git
+- docker
+- *nix shell
+- navigating a code editor or IDE